calm-prog/top-hacker-news-stories/README.md

 1. Download the project from the `main` branch

-2. At the root directory run `npm install`
+2. At the root directory run `npm install` in a terminal

 3. In the same directory run `npm run dev`